kraudcloud/cradle/README.md

 ## custom kernel

-if you want to run a custom kernel config, drop it into kernel-config-x86_64 and type make. note that the uvm depends on non standard kernel options, so ideally derive your config from the existing one
+if you want to run a custom kernel config, drop it into kernel-config-x86_64 and type make. note that uvm depends on non standard kernel options, so ideally derive your config from the existing one

     make
     cd build/linux/